 In the old days, Italian grandmothers would only use a wooden spoon to stir their sauce.
 Feel free to keep the tradition alive.

-*Bolognese sauce freezes well and can be kept up to 6 months in your freezer.
+*Bolognese sauce freezes well and can be kept in your freezer for up to 6 months.

 - Pappardelle